Trip Planner

 Connect fly to Lukla & trek to Paiya (Chutok)

-After a short meeting and introduction with the porters, we start our trekking journey through the off-the-beaten trail of the Everest region, passing the jungle trial, crossing the Handi Khola following typical Sherpa villages, and green valleys towards Surke village.
+After a brief meeting and introduction with the porters, we begin our trekking journey through the off-the-beaten-path route of the Everest region, passing through jungle sections, crossing the Handi Khola, and following typical Sherpa villages and green valleys towards Surke village.
+Then we continue our trek, taking in the beautiful view of Kongde Ri, and cross the Chutok La before reaching the small settlement of Paiya (Chutok).
+Overnight stay at a tea-house in Paiya (Chutok).

 Maximum Altitude